Creating a budget

 - Fees, makes sure you know what you are paying for – lower fees don’t always mean a good super fund

+- Websites like Canstar or ASIC’s Moneysmart are helpful if you want to compare different super accounts.
 If you’re after more information on fees or investment options you can check out the product disclosure statement (PDS) or the super fund’s website.